NBlasko/blaskontrol/README.md

 When we finish mocking and testing using provided mocks in the container, we can call a method `restore`.
 Method `restore` will clear all mocks and return the container to its original state (the state in which the container was before we triggered the `snapshot` method).

+When manually clearing mocks using consecutive calls to `restore` and `snapshot`, it's crucial to maintain a specific order: `snapshot -> restore -> snapshot -> restore`.
+To simplify the process of clearing mocks and ensure proper order, we provide the `clearMocks` method.
+This method serves as a convenient tool for test runners to execute between snapshot and restore methods as many times as needed.
+It eliminates the risk of accidental misordering and makes test maintenance easier.

 Presume we want to mock the `Foo` class with `MockFoo`:

 ```typeScript